 - 1 small clove garlic

-- 3 tbsp lemon juice (freshly squeezed) See Note 2
+- 3 tablespoon lemon juice (freshly squeezed) See Note 2

-- 3 tbsp hulled tahini (well stirred) See Note 2 and 3
+- 3 tablespoon hulled tahini (well stirred) See Note 2 and 3

 - sea salt flakes to taste